josephdouce/lezyne-gps-tools/lzm_builder/README.md

 The main focus here is to generate .lzm files on your local machine and not have to use the gpsroot.com interface.
-This will give you better flexbility and all you to make custom maps for regions and areas.
+This will give you better flexbility and allow you to make custom maps for regions and areas.

 ## Requirements